Homophily in preferences or meetings? Identifying and estimating an iterative network formation model

-In the next sections, we introduce the network formation game under consideration (\Cref{setup}); explore identification when information on the network structure is available at two distinct points of time (\Cref{identification}); and discuss estimation (\Cref{estimation}). \Cref{application} presents the results of our application. \Cref{conclusion} concludes.
+\paragraph{Structure of the paper} In the next sections, we introduce the network formation game under consideration (\Cref{setup}); explore identification when information on the network structure is available at two distinct points of time (\Cref{identification}); and discuss estimation (\Cref{estimation}). \Cref{application} presents the results of our application. \Cref{conclusion} concludes.